On the existence of large subspaces of $C(K)$ that perform stable phase retrieval: Quantitative SPR embeddings of -spaces

 \begin{question}[Question 6.4 in \cite{FOPT}] The proof of \cite[Theorem 6.1]{FOPT} shows that $K'$ is infinite if and only if $C(K)$ contains an SPR copy of $c_0$.
 If $K$ is ``large'' enough (in terms of the smallest ordinal $\alpha$ for which $K^{(\alpha)}$ is finite), what SPR subspaces (other than $c_0$) does $C(K)$ have?
 Note that $c_0$ is isomorphic to $c = C[0, \omega]$ ($\omega$ is the first infinite ordinal).
 If $K^{(\alpha)}$ is infinite, does $C(K)$ contain an SPR copy of $C[0, \omega^\alpha]$? \end{question}

 In this section, we aim to address this question by providing an \emph{affirmative answer} in both the real and complex settings.
 We will show that, for any countable ordinal $1\leq\alpha<\omega_1$, if $K^{(\alpha\odot 2)}$ is non-empty ($|K^{(\alpha\odot 2)}|\geq 2$ in the complex case), then $C(K)$ contains a subspace isometric to $C[1,\omega^\alpha]$ doing SPR (Theorems \ref{thm: real SPR copy of omega^alpha in omega^alpha2} and \ref{thm: complex SPR copy of omega^alpha in 2omega^alpha2}).
-This continues the work initiated in \cite{GH}, where the authors only consider the case of finite ordinals and manage to prove that for $2<\alpha<\omega$, $K^{(\alpha)}\neq\varnothing$ implies the existence of an SPR embedding of $C[1,\omega^\alpha]$ into $C(K)$.
+This continues the work initiated in \cite{GH}, where the authors only consider the case of finite ordinals and manage to prove that for $2<\alpha<\omega$, $K^{(\alpha)}\neq\varnothing$ implies the existence of an isometric SPR embedding of $C[1,\omega^\alpha]$ into $C(K)$.
 However, the latter result did not provide new information regarding \Cref{question:timur's-question} as the spaces $C[1,\omega^\alpha]$ and $c_0$ are isomorphic for any finite ordinal $\alpha\geq 1$.

 Nonetheless, the techniques employed in \cite{GH} provide the foundation for the work we will develop in this section.
-In particular, mirroring the approach of the cited work, we will first establish a result (\Cref{prop: implication K_alpha copy of Comegaalpha}) that enables us to study \Cref{question:timur's-question} only in spaces of the form $C[1,\omega^\alpha]$, which are easier to handle than general $C(K)$-spaces.
+Namely, \cite[Proposition 3.5]{GH} will enable us to study \Cref{question:timur's-question} only in spaces of the form $C[1,\omega^\alpha]$, which are easier to handle than general $C(K)$-spaces.
 Most of the results in this section hold in both the real and the complex setting, so we will assume that the field of scalars is $\R$ or $\C$, unless stated otherwise.